zcobell/ADCIRCModules/README.md

         thisMesh->findElement(-90.47,30.04,nearestElement,elementFound,weight)

+11. Read record 5 of a netCDF formatted ADCIRC output file:

+        adcircOutput = new adcirc_global_output("fort.63.nc",this);
+        int ierr = adcircOutput.readNetCDF(5);

+12. Read the first record of an ASCII formatted output flie:

+        adcircOutput = new adcirc_global_output("fort.63",this);
+        int ierr = adcircOutput.readAscii();

+13. Read the next record of the ASCII file from above:

+        int ierr = adcircOutput.readNextAscii();

-11. Diagnose an error while working with a mesh object
+14. Diagnose an error while working with a mesh object

         qDebug() << thisMesh->error->getErrorString();